Uterine Fibroid Embolization in Renton, WA

 What are Uterine Fibroids?

-The OBGYN physicians at Associated Valley Obstetrics & Gynecology specialize in diagnosing and treating uterine fibroids.
-Call us today at (425) 656-2496 to find out if UFE is the best treatment option for you.
+The gynecologists at Associated Valley Obstetrics & Gynecology specialize in diagnosing and treating uterine fibroids.
+Call us today at (425) 656-2496 to find out if UFE is right for you!

 What to Expect During UFE

 After deciding that UFE is the best choice for you, your interventional radiologist will explain what to do prior to the procedure and what to expect during the procedure.

 Prior to your UFE procedure – your physician will tell you when you need to stop eating and whether you should take your other medications the day of the surgery.

 During your UFE procedure – you will be sedated, but not unconscious.
 The procedure usually takes one to three hours.
 The steps of UFE, which is a minimally invasive procedure, include:

 - A thin, flexible tube called a catheter is placed into a blood vessel in the upper thigh

 - Using real-time imagery, the interventional radiologist guides the catheter through the artery

 - Small particles that are the size of grains of sand are released into the uterine arteries that supply blood to the fibroid tumor